 Liquidated damages can cripple a government contractor.
 Therefore, the first approach would be to assert any legal defenses to the government’s claim.
 An example would be to show that the government acted unreasonably when re-procuring work.
 If the government failed to act promptly and in a reasonable manner, this can serve as a defense at the litigation stage.
-When looking at how to calculate liquidated damages in construction, government contractors should always assert any legal defenses before the appeal or litigation stage – preferably in writing.
+When looking at liquidated damages calculation in construction, government contractors should always assert any legal defenses before the appeal or litigation stage – preferably in writing.
 A federal construction lawyer should be able to walk you through this phase.

 Contracting officer failed to take reasonable steps to mitigate liquidated damages: This is often present because the agency sometimes thinks that once there is clear evidence that a contractor has defaulted that this is the end of the analysis.
 This simply not so.
 Each contracting party, including the federal government, must take steps to mitigate any damages.

 The government failed to consider waiver of the assessed amount of liquidated damages for the constructing project: Once a company has requested a waiver, the head of the agency can consider waiver of liquidated damages, if the Commissioner, Financial Management Service, or designee approves the request.
 See Treasury Order 145-10.)